 Accounting for sales of non-current assets and liabilities and presentation of discontinued operations contain several judgments that affects timing, presentation of the income statement and measurement of balance sheet items.
-These judgments may, as an example, have an effect on reported EBITDA for the continuing operations and other KPIs
+These judgments may, as an example, have an effect on reported EBITDA for the continuing operations and other KPIs.

 Divestments of businesses are complicated transactions that often run over an extended period of time from when a sales process is initiated until it has been finalized and agreed commitments have expired.
 Sandvik has completed several divestments that have been presented as discontinued operations during the last few years.
-Sandvik retain the responsibility for the financial outcome of several major customer contracts that were ongoing at the date of agreeing the divestment of Mining Systems.
-The remaining revenue and expense under the customer contracts have been estimated and presented as discontinued operations in the income statement.